syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/FAQ/How-to-identify-the-current-selected-date-at-run-time.md

 ---
 layout: post
-title: How to identify the current selected date at run time?
+title: How to identify the current selected date at run time? | WindowsForms | Syncfusion
 description: how to identify the current selected date at run time?
 platform: WindowsForms
 control: CalendarDateTime